espocrm/documentation/docs/user-guide/emails.md

 Users can have multiple SMTP accounts.

+!!! important

-Important: Email addresses, user can use to send emails from, must be defined in *Emails* field of *User* record.
+    Email addresses, user can use to send emails from, must be defined in *Emails* field of *User* record.
 Only admin can define user's email addresses (by default).

 ## Gmail accounts